 Above, we described the proven relationship between motor control on the one hand and cognition on the other hand.
 Nevertheless, DT paradigms comprise various tasks that assess different cognitive functions; these tasks are often inappropriately compared in the literature.
-To resolve this problem, Al-Yahya et al. (2011) [2] published a classification that discriminates between cognitive tasks on the behavioral and/or cognitive level.
-Our modified version of this cognitive task classification is shown in Table 1.
+To resolve this problem, Al-Yahya et al. (2011) published a classification that discriminates between cognitive tasks on the behavioral and/or cognitive level.
+Our modified version of this cognitive task classification is shown in Error!
+Reference source not found.
+[2].